-Executive Chairman Chief Executive Officer Chief Financial Officer Senior Vice Presidents Vice Presidents Independent Directors Three times base salary Three times base salary Two times base salary Two times base salary One times base salary One times annual fee
+Executive Chairman Chief Executive Officer Three times base salary Three times base salary Chief Financial Officer Two times base salary Executive Vice Presidents Two times base salary Senior Vice Presidents Two times base salary Vice Presidents One times base salary Independent Directors One times annual fee

 The company's stock ownership guidelines recommend that the Executive Chairman, Chief Executive Officer, Chief Financial Officer, Senior Vice Presidents and Vice Presidents achieve the targeted level of ownership within three years from the date of hire, promotion or appointment.
 Also, the stock ownership guidelines recommend that the independent directors achieve the targeted level of ownership within three years from date of election.
 At this time all of our executive officers and independent directors hold at least the full amount of the guideline.
-The Nominating and Governance Committee has requested and will receive from the company a quarterly report on executive and independent director stock ownership of company stock.
+The Nominating and Governance Committee has requested and receives from the company a quarterly report on executive and independent director stock ownership of company stock.
 Additionally, we do not have any policies regarding the ability of executives to hedge the economic risk of ownership in our company's stock.